• Skip to primary navigation

 Vegan Challah: It’s hard to imagine a Jewish New Year (Rosh Hashanah) celebration or Shabbat dinner without challah.
 And it’s surprisingly easy to make egg-free vegan challah, a bread traditionally made with eggs for tenderness and golden hue.

 2-Ingredient Date Caramel Sauce: One of the central food rituals of this holiday is dipping apple slices into honey, usually before the meal, to symbolize the hope that the year ahead will be a sweet one.
 Since vegans don’t use honey, agave nectar or pure maple syrup are good substitutes.

-A slightly fancier, but very appropriate substitute for honey is our super easy date caramel sauce.
-Dried fruits are a staple of the Jewish New Year celebration, so this is quite fitting!
+A slightly fancier, but very appropriate substitute for honey is our super easy date caramel sauce, above.
+Though it’s very easy to make, doing so is definitely optional.
+Still, dried fruits are a staple of the Jewish New Year celebration, so this is quite fitting!

 Festive Beet Borscht: Aa gorgeous soup of Russian origin, beet borscht is filled with summer-to-fall produce and is as good served chilled as it is hot — your choice, depending on the weather at the time of the holiday.

 Vegan Matzo Ball Soup: Truth be told, this soup functions primarily as a delivery system for matzo balls.
-And our easy vegan rendition of this Jewish classic is one of the most popular out ther.
+And our easy vegan rendition of this Jewish classic is one of the most popular out there.

 While matzo ball soup is most traditional to Passover, there are few Jewish holidays at which it wouldn’t be welcome as a first course.
 Passover is usually in April, so by the Jewish New Year, which most often falls in September, you might be craving it again.